 “My military background allows me to really be mission-oriented.
 I have the ability to hone in on what the target market is and drill down to figure out what the potential needs are,” says former Navy Lieutenant Michael Maher, who is founder and CEO of Benjamin’s Desk in Philadelphia.
 “Veteran business owners are able to think outside the box, react to situations, and act with expedience and precision.”

 There are plenty of resources at your disposal.
-From the training programs sponsored by Veterans Corporation to your local Small Business Development Center, run by the Small Business Administration to several veteran “boot camps” around the country, there are plenty of organizations and programs tailored to helping veterans get started in business.
+From the training programs sponsored by Veterans Corporation to your local Small Business Development Center, run by the Small Business Administration to several veteran “boot camps” around the country, there are plenty of organizations and programs tailored to helping veterans get started in business, like NaVOBA.
+NaVOBA has the tools to become a certified veteran owned business.

 Franchising comes with a discount.
 There many franchises that offer discounts on their franchising fees or offer lending programs for veterans to get them started as a franchise owner.
 In addition, these franchises seek veterans to become franchisees because of their belief that military trained leaders make the best business owners.
 Knowing that FAST SIGNS is a “military friendly franchise” helped former Navy Reservist Daniel Nichols of The Woodlands, Texas, make the decision to pursue a franchise.
 “That was a big help in the decision process,” he says.